-Health & Well-Being We have an award-winning health and wellbeing service within the Trust and have expanded our offer over the past two years to include our Wellbeing sanctuary and on-site well-being hubs, as well as a range of health and wellbeing support for both physical and mental health.
-Our future plans (subject to financial investment) include the provision of personalised occupational health and wellbeing offer for staff with integrated and coordinated approach; improved health and wellbeing surveillance; Enhanced psychological therapies support including trauma focussed therapy, EMDR, Team based psychological support and debriefs; Targeted programmes such as lifestyle and physical health; Musculoskeletal service; Statutory medicals and legislation compliance to name but a few.
-We are also investing in the upgrade of staff rest areas to support colleagues being able to take restful breaks, as well as focusing on better support for nutrition and hydration.
-Just and Learning Culture We continue to establish and embed our approach to a Just and Learning culture in relation to the management of issues when things go wrong in order to create a culture of openness, trust, learning and accountability.
-The includes a Decision Making framework which ensures that all relevant matters are dealt with in in a fair and consistent manner in line with Just and Learning Principles and ensures swift and proportionate action is taken to address the identified concerns.
+Health & Well-Being We have an award-winni have expanded our offer sanctuary and on-site we being support for both p to financial investment) i health and wellbeing offe improved health and well support including trauma support and debriefs; Tar Musculoskeletal service; but a few.
+We are also in colleagues being able to support for nutrition and Just and Learning Culture We continue to establish culture in relation to the to create a culture of ope a Decision Making frame with in in a fair and cons and ensures swift and pr concerns.